damianlebiedz/token-transfer-api/README.md

 docker-compose up --build app
 ```

+> [!IMPORTANT]
+> If you are using Docker Desktop make sure it is turned on - otherwise docker-compose will not work.

 2. Access the GraphQL playground at: http://localhost:8080/playground
 This is where you can test the GraphQL queries and mutations.